-Every divorce is stressful and and often brings out the worst out in most of us.
+Every divorce in RI is stressful and and often brings out the worst out in most of us.
 However, a high conflict divorce is far more nerve-racking when couples engage in hostile or aggressive confrontation instead of using legal negotiation tools to resolve marital issues including child custody, child support, spousal support and the division of marital assets.
-Often times, high conflict divorces in Rhode island leaves one or both parties unable to emotionally recover and get back to living a fulfilling and healthy life once the dissolution of marriage is complete.

 High conflict divorce in RI